The Top 3 Adjustments to Make to Your Business Model for 2024Sep 28, 2023

 Do any of those sound valuable like your customer base?
 Think about what intangibles you can use to sweeten your offer in creating a recurring revenue stream for your business.

 You see examples of this everywhere.
-You probably currently are a customer of a myriad of different kinds of recurring revenue business models.
+You are probably currently a customer of a myriad of different kinds of recurring revenue business models.

 Adding a recurring revenue stream is about finding the sweet spot where you can add additional value to your customer while maintaining your profitability.
 Let’s look at a few examples and see what’s being sold that makes a customer willing to continue paying for each service.